 COLLECTIONView all easter eggs in collection

-A hand-painted Orthodox Christian Easter Egg made of finewood with the image of the Icon of “The Virgin of Assuage My Sorrows”.
+An Orthodox Christian Easter Egg made of finewood with the image of the Icon of “Saint Michael the Archangel”.

-This miraculous icon is particularly revered in the Russian Orthodox Church.
+This miraculous icon of the Virgin is one of the most revered relics of the Russian Church.